-- 2.1 In terms of Section 229 of the Constitution, a municipality may impose rates on property. - 2.2 In terms of Section 4(1)(c) of the Systems Act, a municipality has the right to finance the affairs of the municipality by imposing, inter alia, rates on property. - 2.3 In terms of Section 2(1) of the MPRA, a metropolitan or local municipality may levy a rate on property in its area in accordance with the other provisions of the MPRA. - 2.4 This Policy must be read together with, and is subject to the provisions of the MPRA and the Rates By-Law. - 2.5 In terms of Section 8 (1) of the MPRA, the City levies rates on the use of the property. - 2.6 In terms of Section 8 (2) of the MPRA, the City levies different rates on different categories of properties in relation to the usage as reflected in this policy. - 2.7 In terms of the MPRA, the City levies different rates based on the ownership of properties as reflected in this policy.
+- 2.1.
+In terms of Section 229 of the Constitution, a municipality may impose rates on property. - 2.2.
+In terms of Section 4(1)(c) of the Systems Act, a municipality has the right to finance the affairs of the municipality by imposing, inter alia, rates on property. - 2.3.
+In terms of Section 2(1) of the MPRA, a metropolitan or local municipality may levy a rate on property in its area in accordance with the other provisions of the MPRA. - 2.4.
+This Policy must be read together with, and is subject to the provisions of the MPRA and the Rates By-Law. - 2.5.
+In terms of Section 8 (1) of the MPRA, the City levies rates on the use of the property. - 2.6.
+In terms of Section 8 (2) of the MPRA, the City levies different rates on different categories of properties in relation to the usage as reflected in this policy.
+The categories are "Residential Property" and "Non-Residential Property". - 2.7.
+In terms of the MPRA, the City allows for certain rebates based on the ownership of properties.